 The Roman Empire had invaded and considered it so important that 2 future Roman emperors were born here, Claudius and Caracalla.
 If you ever read the Asterix and Obelix comics, our intrepid Gauls had several adventures in Lugdunum, trying to outwit the Romans.

 Even after the fall of the Roman Empire, the city remained a strategic and important hub.
 During the Middle Ages and the Renaissance, it flourished as a printing and publishing center, and Lyonnais silk became famous all over Europe.

 1. Vieux Lyon

 Vieux Lyon, the historic Renaissance district, is one of the largest old quartiers in Europe.
 Narrow streets opening up into large squares, wandering through almost feels like you have teleported back to the Middle Ages.
 This is where the rich merchant families from across Flanders, Germany, Italy and other parts of France settled to trade their wares in silk and other luxury goods.

-Visit its historic Cathedral of St Jean which began in 1180 on the ruins of a 6th-century church.
+Visit its historic Cathedral of St Jean which began construction in 1180 on the ruins of a 6th-century church.
 Look inside for its beautiful astronomical clock from the 14th century.

 You can also try to find the Traboules, Lyon’s secret passageways.
 Most of these are private residences, however, so I would recommend taking a guided tour to hear the history and the stories behind them.
 You could also take a haunted tour, if you are not afraid 😉

 2. Ancient theatre of Fourvière

 Since the city used to be a Roman Colony, many traces of that Empire remain, including the Ancient Theatre of Fourvière.
 Roman architecture and influence stands out all across the city and most prominently in these two ancient Roman theatres located in the Fourvière area.